gabrielmmf/cool-compiler/README.md

 	invalid-identifier

-**gabriel&mariano generates two identifiers and a error for the undefined token "&" token:**
+**gabriel&mariano generates two identifiers and an error for the undefined token "&" token:**

 	gabriel&mariano